 - Our ESOL Skills for Life suite of qualifications and units can be utilised to support your learners’ English skills

-- For learners aged 19 years and over with no or low digital skills our Essential Digital Skills Qualifications can be included in your traineeship offer.
-For younger learners we have a range of other digital qualifications that include digital skills for life and work that support your trainees
+- For learners aged 16 years and over with no or low digital skills, our Essential Digital Skills Qualifications can be included in your traineeship offer.

 - The Gateway Assured Skills Passport is a scheme developed as part of the new Gateway Assured offer.
-Particularly suitable for use within Traineeships, the Gateway Assured Skills Passport can be used alongside approved training packages to record evidence of the knowledge and skills trainees have acquired over a period of time, as well as providing trainees with an opportunity to record their action planning, review and evaluation.
+Particularly suitable for use within Traineeships, the Gateway Assured Skills Passport can be used alongside approved training packages to record evidence of the knowledge, skills and behaviour trainees have acquired over a period of time, as well as providing trainees with an opportunity to record their action planning, review and evaluation.

 Find out how one provider uses a combination of short vocational and employability qualifications to ensure trainees are motivated and able to achieve successful outcomes.